not-empty/ala-microframework-php/README.md

 In auth route this projet use [JWT](https://github.com/kiwfy/jwt-manager-php) lib.

+### Request Service

+To make request between two or more services, this project use [Request Service](https://github.com/kiwfy/request-service-php) lib.

 ### Response

 The pattern used to return all request is json and the layout is configure in your [Response](https://github.com/kiwfy/response-json-php) lib.